Call Dialog Engine Bot action

 - If a bot is configured with knowledge, a knowledge intent will appear.

-- For more information about creating a Genesys Dialog Engine bot, see Create a Genesys Dialog Engine bot and the Genesys Dialog Engine User Guide.
+- For information about creating a Genesys Dialog Engine bot, see About Genesys Dialog Engine.
+For information about creating an Architect Dialog Engine bot flow, see About Architect Dialog Engine bot flows.

 Under Bot Input Text, use an expression, literal string, or string builder to determine the text to send to the Dialog Engine Bot.